-

 Specifically, a lender may register a prenotation of mortgage or a mortgage.

-The prenotation of mortgage is constituted by a court decision, a mediation contract or a payment order, and the mortgage by a notarial deed (or by a private contract in exceptional cases) or a mediation contract.
+The prenotation of mortgage, according to Law 5095/2024, is constituted by the decision of a certified lawyer, included in the special lists of lawyers’ bar associations, as an acting judge, a mediation contract or a payment order, and the mortgage by a notarial deed (or by a private contract in exceptional cases) or a mediation contract.
 There are exceptions to these rules relating to public claims.

 More specifically, a prenotation of mortgage is imposed as a security measure and is a registration of a mortgage subject to the suspensive condition that the claim is finally adjudicated and converted into a mortgage within 90 days of the adjudication.

-The aforementioned documents (notarial deed, private contract, court decision, mediation contract) must be registered before the competent land registry / cadastre, in order to complete the registration of the encumbrance (prenotation of mortgage or mortgage).
+The aforementioned documents (notarial deed, private contract, certified lawyer’s decision, mediation contract) must be registered before the competent land registry / cadastre, to complete the registration of the encumbrance (prenotation of mortgage or mortgage).

-For the satisfaction of claims, the chronological order in which the encumbrances on the property have been registered shall be taken into account.
+For the satisfaction of claims, the chronological order in which the encumbrances on the property have been registered shall be considered.

 -